By Dustin Simpson

 Depending on your use, your water heater should be serviced every 6–12 months to keep it maintained and to prevent costly replacement and damage.

-This could have burnt the unit to the ground!
+In the above picture, this could have burned the unit to the ground!
 It could be at your house or your favorite campground!
 Make sure to follow the manufacturer’s recommendations for all your appliance services.

 Our Facebook groups